Rizwanahmed1994/AWS-Home-Automation-App/README.md

 User need Specific Customer EndPoint to Connect to Amazon.
 User can operate using the system that we have made.

-I think you are working on IOT project.If you need and help email me rizwan.ahmed@ucp.edu.pk
+I think you are working on IOT project.If you need help, email me rizwan.ahmed@ucp.edu.pk